Read with BonusRead with Bonus

 Stella's POV

-I opened my mouth to respond, but I was too weak to stand up.
-Strong arms caught me before I could fall, and I found myself pressed against a wall of solid muscle.
-The scent of his cologne filled my senses.
-So much for the paralyzed invalid act.
+I opened my mouth to reply, but my legs gave out, too weak to hold me.
+Strong arms caught me before I hit the floor, and suddenly I was pressed against a wall of hard muscle.
+His cologne flooded my senses, thick and dizzying.
+So much for the paralyzed act—this guy's all man.

 ---